open-forest-observatory/ofo-docs/docs/internal-docs/jetstream.md

 /ofo-share/utils/environments/jetstream/jupyter-lab.sh
 ```

 then copy the last URL shown in the terminal and paste it into a browser.
 Inside a notebook you should be able to choose different kernels (conda environments) that are configured for the user account running the server.
-The `base` conda environment is called `root` here.
 When you're done, shut down the notebook server (either from the notebook, or from the terminal by doing Control-C twice) to prevent access to the server by others.
 If you want a basic Jupyter notebook instead of Jupyter Lab, you can use `/ofo-share/utils/environments/jetstream/jupyter-notebook.sh`.

 ### RStudio

 Use RStudio Server; don't use RStudio GUI via a remote desktop.
 RStudio Server has all the same functionality and many conveniences.
 RStudio Server is a version of RStudio that runs in a browser tab on your local machine, but all the data and compute comes from your remote VM.
 Access RStudio from the browser on your local computer at `https://<ip address>`.
-Log in using your ACCESS-CI username and the password you set up for it (in the "Getting set up" section above).
-The first time you access RStudio Server via HTTPS, you will likely get a warning about an unsigned SSL certificate, but that is OK; it's the certificate installed by CACAO upon VM creation and it enables a secure connection even though it's not signed.
-To interface with `git` for code development in RStudio, you can use the command line or use RStudio's built-in git functionality under the Git tab in the top-right pane (shows up when you've opened a project that is a git repo).
+Log in using username `exouser` and the passphrase found on your instance's page in [Exosphere](https://jetstream2.exosphere.app/).
+The first time you access RStudio Server via HTTPS, you will likely get a warning about an unsigned SSL certificate, but that is OK; it's the certificate installed upon VM creation and it enables a secure connection even though it's not signed.

+#### RStudio and git

+To interface with `git` for code development in RStudio, you can use the command line or use RStudio's built-in git functionality under the Git tab in the top right pane (shows up when you've opened a project that is a git repo).
+However, we recommend that you use VS Code for git (either via its graphical tools or its terminal) because it does not require storing your credentials on the VM.
+If you do want to use RStudio's git functionality or the VM's native terminal (not via VS Code), you need to set up a private encrypted folder to store your git credentials so they cannot be accessed by others on our project.
+See the [Security](#security) section below for instructions.

+#### RStudio and `/ofo-share`

-**Accessing `/ofo-share/` from the RStudio Server file browser:** The RStudio Server file browser defaults to the `~/` directory.
+The RStudio Server file browser defaults to the `~/` directory.
 To access a higher-level directory on the instance (and specifically the `/ofo-share/` folder), you need to click the `...` in the top  right of the file browser and enter `/` at the prompt.
 Then you will see all top-level directories on the instance and you can navigate to `/ofo-share/`.

-### VS Code for R
+### VS Code

+[VS Code](https://code.visualstudio.com/) is a very powerful and flexible code editor that can be run on your local machine.
+It is strong for both Python and R (though its debugging features are more finnicky than those in RStudio).
+Your local instance of VS Code can easily connect to JS2 VMs to edit and execute code remotely, so you only need to install VS Code locally.

 #### Connecting to remote server from VS Code: first time

 - Install the the VS Code extension "Remote - SSH"
 - Connect to the remote VM by clicking the '><' button in the bottom left
 - Click 'Connect to host'.
 - Click 'Add new SSH host'.
-Type `ssh <your_access_username>@<vm_ip_address>`.
+Type `ssh exouser@<vm_ip_address>`.
 - When prompted, choose to update the SSH config in `/home/<username>/.ssh/config`
 - Click the '><' button again, then 'Connect to host...', then select the host you just added.
 You may need to repond 'Yes' to accept the fingerprint of the host.